 The latest fashion trends in Europe would once again change as silk replaced beaver pelts as the preferred material for luxury hats.
 The company also faced increased competition from the British on the Pacific coast that affected profits.

-Perhaps the biggest issue was that overhunting of beavers and other animals led to shortages and near extinction in some areas.
-Some populations were never able to recover.
+Perhaps the biggest issue was that over hunting of beavers and other animals led to shortages and near extinction.
+Some populations never recovered.

 Native Americans were also the primary trappers to supply the furs.
 By the mid 19th century the federal government had displaced many natives through treaties like the Treaty of Greenville and New Echota, and Congressional laws like the Indian Removal Act.

 The after effects meant that many natives were no longer on their homelands to hunt these animals.
 Natives increasingly moved on to other industries where employment was more steady.